ArbestRi02/ArbestRi-V3Themes/README.md

 # ArbestRi's Userstyles
 This is where I make WIP userstyles and push beta versions of my styles.
 Release versions of my styles can be found on https://userstyles.world/user/ArbestRi02.
 # Themes as of now
-1. Late 2016 for StarTube + V3: Makes StarTube and V3 more faithful to late 2016 by changing icons, colors, pages and more.
-Planning on a rename to 2016 Tweaks for StarTube.
+1. 2016 Tweaks for V3 + StarTube: Makes StarTube and V3 more faithful to 2016 by changing icons, colors, pages and more.
 3. Material Search Bar for V3: The 2016 material search bar experiement from YouTube, brought into V3.
 4. Skeumorphic Theme for V3: I don't work on it anymore.
 It's more like gradients everywhere than skeumorphism.
 5. Update DownDetector Logos: Updates the plenty of outdated logos on DownDetector's home page.
 Images are from Logopedia.